 The best way to protect and maintain our health is with accurate information, the facts.
 With facts I can be of greatest value to you because by providing actual facts I can help you the most with making your life better.

-Therefore, your health (and mine) deserves nothing but the truth about nutritional supplements, mammography screening, and other wellness issues –whether these truths are good or bad.
+Therefore, your health (and mine) deserves nothing but the truth about nutritional supplements, mammography screening, the Covid-19 Coronavirus “Pandemic”, and other wellness issues –whether these truths are good or bad.